pjflanagan/digital-resume/static/blog/2015/haiku-bot.md

 The program barely worked.
 It would often output nonsense, which was okay, but sometimes it would output HTML code, and sometimes it wouldn't stop the poem and make a 5-7-200 syllable pattern.
 The program was not ready for tweets.
 It was was simply too dysfunctional to guarantee a response.
 But it did write some poems that I was particularly impressed with.

 Dictionary.com has since changed its website's format, so the code does not run.
-However I will be updating it in the future because I think this project is worth pursuing.
+However I do hope to update it in the future because I think this project is worth pursuing.
 Feel free to check out the code on GitHub.

 ![Poems](https://raw.githubusercontent.com/pjflanagan/HaikuBot/master/Poems.png)